Building Machines for Speed & Efficiency Means Doing Things Differently

 One of the important reasons why a DATRON can be built this way comes down to how you use it.
 On a traditional machine, low RPM, high torque spindles are commonplace, and the immense cutting forces that are created require a hefty machine to handle the vibration and stresses.
 DATRON is inherently different from the start – since the machines are focused on specific parts and materials, the spindle choice can be tailored far more suitably, and that changes everything.

-Along with efficiency using small tools, a DATRON can leverage its quick acceleration to utilize high speed machining (HSM) strategies that have become quite popular with modern CAM software (for example – Dynamic Motion from MasterCAM, Adaptive Milling from Autodesk).
-These milling strategies do a great job at reducing the cutting forces generated from pocket milling (especially in tight corners) which can be especially useful for maintaining tool life for small cutters.
-All machines can benefit from these strategies, but the benefits are even greater on a machine that is purpose built for high speed machining.
+Along with efficiency using small tools, a DATRON can leverage its quick acceleration to utilize high-speed machining (HSM) strategies that have become quite popular with modern CAM software (for example – Dynamic Motion from MasterCAM, Adaptive Milling from Autodesk).
+These milling strategies do a great job of reducing the cutting forces generated from pocket milling (especially in tight corners) which can be especially useful for maintaining tool life for small cutters.
+All machines can benefit from these strategies, but the benefits are even greater on a machine that is purpose-built for high-speed machining.

 So, long story short, there are lots of typical VMCs on the market, but a DATRON is not one of them.
-This is very intentional as we design them from their initial concept for a narrowed scope of work so that they can truly excel in the right applications.
-Like I said, it’s like having a race car in a world of semi-trucks.
+This is very intentional as DATRON AG designs them from an initial concept for a narrowed scope of work so that they can truly excel in the right applications.
+As I said, it’s like having a race car in a world of semi-trucks.
 Are you ready to race?
 Contact our team and discover how your production can benefit from DATRON’s high-speed CNC solutions.